 The extent and severity of the withdrawal symptoms will depend on the type, frequency, and amount of benzodiazepines used by the individual.
 Typically the experience of withdrawal involves the opposite of the effect the drug produced.

-For example, because we know benzodiazepines act to increase the effectiveness of the inhibitory transmitters, during withdrawal. those transmitters are not regulated, and an extreme excitatory reaction will occur and potentially lead to seizure activity.
+For example, we know benzodiazepines act to increase the effectiveness of the inhibitory transmitters, during withdrawal.
+Those transmitters are not regulated, and an extreme excitatory reaction will occur and potentially lead to seizure activity.

 It is critical to get the help you need to successfully manage withdrawal symptoms and begin a life without the use of benzodiazepines.
 Long-term use can negatively affect memory, mood, concentration, as well as the ability to sleep.